Al-Sayyed Mohsen al-Amin: Education

-Sayyed Mohsen began to study the Qur'an and elementary Arabic grammar at the age of seven under village teacher.
-Four years later, he learned jurisprudence for three years old under shaykh Musa sharara who returned to Iraq.In 1890, arrangements were made for him to study at the Iraq, Najaf.
+Sayyed Mohsen began to study the Qur'an and elementary Arabic grammar at the age of seven under a village teacher.
+Four years later, he learned jurisprudence for three years under Shaykh Musa Sharara who returned to Iraq.
+In 1890, arrangements were made for him to study in Najaf, Iraq.
 Finally he was a learned Mujtahid.

 Activity

-He was among the pioneers of correcting Shia beliefs in modern times.
-He forbade (Haram) self-injurious.
-His action made the rallying most of the uneducated villagers against al Amin's calls for reform.
-By this action, Amin wanted to rationalize religious practices and make them more moral.
-He was able to expose a more positive image of the Shia thereby.
+He was among the first Shi’i modernists and received widespread condemnation by the Shia community of Lebanon for his endeavours in attempting to change and reform the religion, particularly when it came to issues of tatbir, which he was against.